Happy Birthday to Peking Opera! 9 Fun Facts

 We admit it: a night at the Peking opera may not be for everyone.
 That high-pitched singing, the seemingly cacophonous music, not to mention the language barrier.

-But it's also about fabulous costumes, intricate makeup, and incredible tumbling and acrobatics, and not to mention it's an important part of Chinese culture and history.
+But it's also about fabulous costumes, intricate makeup, and incredible tumbling and acrobatics, and an important part of Chinese culture and history.
 That’s why we’re bringing you nine fun facts about Peking opera on the day it was born.

 Chinese opera is quite different from Western style.
 While the latter focuses on powerful and emotional singing, fluid performance, and straightforward storytelling, the former might be considered more rigid and full of broad gestures and symbols, whether via musical cues, costumes, or elaborate makeup.
 In addition, it involves much more physical movement, from mime to dance to acrobatics.